-Even if you experience minimal to no side effects from smoking pot, it is vital to keep in mind that it is impacting your body.
-And since your body is currently tasked with doubling as a milk bar, you need to consider how marijuana can change up the menu.
+Even if you experience minimal to no side effects from smoking pot, it’s vital to keep in mind that it is impacting your body.
+And since your body is currently tasked with doubling as a milk bar, you need to consider how marijuana can ‘change up’ the menu.

 THC body storage

-THC enters the body and gravitates towards fatty areas and areas with strong blood supplies, where it can hang out for weeks or even months.
-Many scientists believe that this creates a scenario where breastmilk contamination is not only likely but inevitable.11Summary of Use during Lactation
+THC enters the body and gravitates towards fatty areas, and areas with strong blood supplies, where it can remain for weeks or even months.
+Many scientists believe that this creates an environment where breastmilk contamination is not only likely but inevitable.11Summary of Use during Lactation

-While more research is needed, there have been tests that demonstrate the ability of THC to seep into breast milk.
+While more research is needed, there have been tests that demonstrate the ability of THC to infiltrate breast milk.

-During one such study, regular marijuana users had their breast milk tested twenty minutes after taking the cannabis, and then at the one, two, and four-hour points.
+During one such study, regular marijuana users had their breast milk tested twenty minutes after taking the cannabis, and then at one, two, and four-hour points.
 While the highest THC levels occurred at the one hour mark, it was detected in the breast milk during each test-time.
-In turn, it was estimated that the exclusively-breastfed babies were ingesting 2.5% of the dose their mothers had.12Summary of Use during Lactation
+In turn, it was estimated that exclusively breastfed babies were ingesting 2.5% of the dose their mothers had.12Summary of Use during Lactation

 Marijuana and prolactin

-Since prolactin is a vital part of maintaining good milk generation, you do not want to disrupt its healthy production.
-Doing so could lead to supply problems which, if you are planning on exclusively breastfeeding, can lead to a frustrating experience for both you and your child.
+Since prolactin is a vital part of maintaining good milk generation, you don’t want to disrupt its healthy production.
+Doing so could lead to supply problems which, if you’re planning to exclusively breastfeed, can lead to a frustrating experience for both you and your child.